Ovidio G. Assonitis: Independent producing career

-Assonitis continued to produce throughout the 1980s with the films, Choke Canyon an action film starring Stephen Collins, Janet Julian, Bo Svenson and Lance Henriksen about a scientist trying to develop an alternative energy source while being pursued by an evil corporation; and the Miles O'Keeffe sword and sorcery film Iron Warrior distributed by Orion Pictures.
+Assonitis continued to produce throughout the 1980s with the films, Choke Canyon, an action film starring Stephen Collins, Janet Julian, Bo Svenson and Lance Henriksen about a scientist trying to develop an alternative energy source while being pursued by an evil corporation; and the Miles O'Keeffe sword and sorcery film Iron Warrior distributed by Orion Pictures.

 Trans World Entertainment

 In 1987, Assonitis signed a multi-picture deal with Trans World Entertainment, then run by Moshe Diamant and Eduard Sarlui.
 The first of the films to be produced was The Farm, released as The Curse, a science-fiction horror film starring Wil Wheaton and Claude Akins, based on H. P. Lovecraft's short story The Colour Out of Space The film earned $1,169,922 from its opening weekend, and finished with a gross of $1,930,001 at the box office.The film also sold considerably well on home video.
-Over the next two years, Assonitis produced three more pictures under the deal, Sonny Boy, starring Paul L. Smith, David Carradine and Brad Dourif; The Bite and Amok Train.
-The Bite and Amok Train were later retitled as Curse II: The Bite and Beyond the Door III respectively to capitalise on the success of the previous films.
+Over the next two years, Assonitis produced three more pictures under the deal: Sonny Boy, starring Paul L. Smith, David Carradine and Brad Dourif; The Bite and Amok Train.
+The Bite (originally announced as The Reptile Man) and Amok Train (announced as Beyond the Door 2: The Train) were later retitled as Curse II: The Bite and Beyond the Door III respectively to capitalise on the success of the previous films.
+Another horror film was planned for production by Ovidio G. Assonitis Productions after Beyond the Door III, entitled The Frame but it was never made.

 Cannon Pictures Inc.

 In 1989, he became chairman the newly relaunched Cannon Pictures Inc. Assonitis was hired by Italian financier Giancarlo Parretti after the departure of former chairman Menahem Golan and the restructuring of The Cannon Group, then renamed Pathé Communications.
-Assonitis then green-lit several projects; Lambada, Midnight Ride, No Place to Hide, Fifty/Fifty, Out of Control (which he also directed, his final directing credit to date) as well as the sequels American Ninja 4: The Annihilation and Little Ninja Man, later retitled American Ninja 5.
+Assonitis then green-lit several projects; Lambada, Midnight Ride, No Place to Hide, Fifty/Fifty, Over the Line (which he also directed, his final directing credit to date) as well as the sequels American Ninja 4: The Annihilation and Little Ninja Man, later retitled American Ninja 5.
 He also developed a project Wings with announced with Michael Dudikoff, but the film was never made.
 Due to financial issues at the company, Assonitis' contract was terminated in 1990, before many of his projects had been released.
 Assonitis sued Pathé Communications for wrongful termination of his contract.
 He won his suit in 1998 and was awarded $2.9 million in compensation.